Will-Wright/image-segmentation/README.md

 Main function:

-* `./ImSeg.py`: takes an image and an integer `k` as inputs.
-Segments the image into `k` disjoint subimages.
-Returns an array of the `k` disjoint subimages.
+* `./ImSeg.py`: takes an image and possible link constriants as inputs.
+Segments the image into disjoint subimages.
+Returns an array of disjoint subimages.
-   - Status: not done

 Key files and folders:

 * `./src/SDPSubspaceSolver/*`: our new method which solves the image segmentation eigenvalue problem as a subspace SDP (semidefinite program).
-Requires 50% to 80% fewer flops than first-order methods.
+Requires 50% to 80% fewer flops than the previous method by Eriksson, et al.

 * `./src/NewtonEigSolver/*`: an implementation of the original Newton method for the image segmentation problem by Eriksson, et al.

 * `./src/GetAdjMat.py`: computes the pixel adjacency matrix in `O(n)` flops, where `n` is the number of pixels.
 The current method in `scikit-image` requires `O(n^2)`.
-   - Status: not done.
-Need to finish coding binary ops on adjacency relations.

-* `./test/`: contains test images and prototyping files for use in finishing package.
+* `./test/`: contains test images and prototyping files.

 Python Dependencies